stacks-network/stacks-blockchain-docker/README.md

 You can run easily run your Stacks node with your own Bitcoin node by adding the flag `bitcoin`.
 This is available only for testnet and mainnet.

-Example: `./manage.sh -n mainnet -a up -f bitcoin` or `./manage.sh -n testnet -a up -f bitcoin`
+Example: `./manage.sh -n mainnet -a start -f bitcoin` or `./manage.sh -n testnet -a start -f bitcoin`

 ### Bitcoin node configuration